MTACS/Lynx2/README.md

 Lynx Settings Page

-* Choice between list or grid layout
+* Toggle for each idividual section
 * Search bars for looking for specific feature

 SpringBoard (System Wide)